By: Trish Adkins

 In 2017, researchers estimate that cancer stole 11.5 million years of healthy life away from children.
 Treatment, long-term side effects and the disease itself severely impact their quality of life.

-7. Less than 4-percent of the U.S. federal budget for cancer research is dedicated to childhood cancer.
+7. Only a small portion of the U.S. federal budget for cancer research is dedicated to childhood cancer.

 In 2019, the National Cancer Institute budget is $5.74 billion, giving childhood cancer just a tiny piece of the pie.
 Yet, more research is critically needed to find better treatments that cause fewer side effects.
 It is up to all of us to fill the funding gap and make more childhood cancer research possible.